Rule VII: Records of the House

 (4) A record (other than a record referred to in subparagraph (1), (2), or (3)) shall be made available if it has been in existence for 30 years.

 4. (a) A record may not be made available for public use under clause 3 if the Clerk determines that such availability would be detrimental to the public interest or inconsistent with the rights and privileges of the House.
-The Clerk shall notify in writing the chairman and ranking minority member of the Committee on House Administration of any such determination.
+The Clerk shall notify in writing the chair and ranking minority member of the Committee on House Administration of any such determination.

 (b) A determination of the Clerk under paragraph (a) is subject to later orders of the House and, in the case of a record of a committee, later orders of the committee.